ibm-cloud-docs/watsonxdata/start_console.md

 # Getting started with the web console
 {: #getstarted-console}

+If you are logging in to watsonx.data instance for the first time, you will be presented with a quick start wizard.
+For details about the wizard, see the [Quick start watsonx.data console](watsonxdata?topic=watsonxdata-quick_start){: external}.
+{: note}

-To start {{site.data.keyword.lakehouse_full}} web console, complete the following steps.
+To start {{site.data.keyword.lakehouse_full}} web console, complete the following steps:
 {: shortdesc}

 1. Log in to your {{site.data.keyword.cloud_notm}} Account.